In the heart of the action, you will provide the indirect fire support for the NZ Army as part of a team operating the 105mm light gun.

 About the role

-“Ubique” (Latin for “Everywhere”) is the motto of the Royal Regiment of New Zealand Artillery.
-As a gunner you will be a part of the organisation that provides and directs a wide range of fire support for our Defence Force.
+You will be part of the Unit that provides and directs a wide range of fire support for our Defence Force.
 In the Artillery you not only have the opportunity to operate the L119 Light Gun and L16 Mortar, our large calibre indirect fire weapons that support combat operations, but you could also direct fire support from helicopters, aircraft and naval vessels.

 The L119 Light Gun is a sophisticated and complex weapon system.
-You could be a part of a highly skilled, tight-knit gun detachment consisting of seven personnel, transported by a Light Operational Vehicle (LOV).
-The L16 Mortar is a light-weight man-portable weapon system, requiring you to operate in small teams under highly tactical conditions, either within a LOV or on foot.
+You could be a part of a highly skilled, tight-knit gun detachment consisting of seven personnel that can be transported a number of ways, including in the in service operational vehicle of a medium lift helicopter.
+The L16 Mortar is a lightweight man-portable weapon system, requiring you to operate in small teams under tactical conditions, either with a vehicle, on foot or infiltrated by helicopter.

 Job on base

 Whilst in camp you will conduct training, routine equipment maintenance and other unit tasks.
 Your training will cover soldiering, weapons, tactics, communications, leadership and driving.
 Being a Gunner is a physically demanding role so expect to continue to develop your physical fitness, and there are regular opportunities to play sport.

 Within the Gunner trade you will specialise in weapons, targeting or command systems.
 Your tasks will vary from loading and firing the L119, driving LOVs to tactically manoeuvre your weapon detachment, using specialist equipment to compute firing data, using specialist equipment to gather meteorological data, or setting up observation posts and calling in fire from land, air and naval weapon systems.